dpn2728/omega-prime-v2-soul/README.md

-# Deployed the 5 Royal Decrees email system
+# Deployed the Omniscient Strategist and Royal Scribe